sadikovi/rustjblas/README.md

 [![Build Status](https://travis-ci.org/sadikovi/rustjblas.svg?branch=master)](https://travis-ci.org/sadikovi/rustjblas)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Library for using JBLAS `DoubleMatrix` (https://github.com/mikiobraun/jblas) with off-heap allocation.
+Linear algebra library that mirrors jblas `DoubleMatrix` (https://github.com/mikiobraun/jblas) with off-heap allocation.
+Rust library can be used separately, and most of the methods should be as fast as or faster than [nalgebra](http://nalgebra.org).

 Native implementation is loaded from Rust code through JNI and use in Java.
 As mentioned, all operations are performed off-heap, including matrix allocation.